cortexlabs/cortex/docs/deployments/statuses.md

 # API statuses

+_WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 | Status                | Meaning |
 | :--- | :--- |
 | live                  | API is deployed and ready to serve prediction requests (at least one replica is running) |